schreiberbrett/minikanren-correctness-preserving-transformations/README.md

 Defines the following:
 * The macro `defrel-optimized`.
 Equivalent to `defrel` from The Reasoned Schemer 2nd ed. (https://github.com/TheReasonedSchemer2ndEd/CodeFromTheReasonedSchemer2ndEd/blob/master/trs2-impl.scm).
 Only supports `fresh`, `conde`, and `==`.
 It does not support `=/=` or constructs from the host language, e.g., `define`, `lambda`, and forms of `let`.
-* The function `optimize-conde` which takes a quoted `conde` clause and performs this greedy divide-and-conquer algorithm:
+* The function `apply-cpts` which takes a quoted `defrel` as argument.

-1. Find the most *frequent* relation, i.e., one that appears in the most `conde` clauses.
-Only consider relations that appear in at least 2 clauses.
+Currently, `apply-cpts` only performs two steps:
-2. Partition the clauses into those that contain the relation, and those that do not.
-Extract the relation.
+1. `single-fresh`, which rewrites the `defrel` to use one top-level `fresh` statement.
+Assumes unique names were given to the fresh variables.
-3. Recur on both partitions until there are no more shared relations.
+2. `optimize-condes`, which greedily extracts out the relation that appears in the most conde branches.
+It recurses until no more relations can be extracted.

 It relies on the following nonstandard Scheme constructs:
 * Pattern matching from pmatch.scm (Oleg Kiselyov, https://github.com/webyrd/quines/blob/master/pmatch.scm)